yzy1996/Awesome-GANs/2-Controllable-GAN/README.md

 The first line proposes conditional GANs to generate with $p(z \mid y)$ or employ auxiliary classifiers to enforce the gan network to generate desired results.

 Another line is to utilize the latent space of a pretrained generator for image manipulation.
 In this line, we could also control and modify a given real image by inverting the image into latent code (**inversion**).
 The main idea behind this method is to disentangle the latent space.
 A common practice is to analyze and dissect GANs’ latent spaces, finding disentangled latent variables suitable for editing.
 The disentangled latent variables sometimes are interpretable directions $d$.
 Careful modifications of the latent embeddings then translate to desired changes in the generated output.

 $$
 x = G(z_0) \rightarrow x' = G(z_0 + \alpha d)
 $$
-these directions should be better orthogonal do not interfere with each other, moving in these directions corresponds to

-These valid direction could be seen as some manifold of the latent space, meaningful subspaces corresponding to the human-understandable attributes.
+These directions should be orthogonal which do not interfere with each other, moving in these directions corresponds to attributes variation.
+These valid direction could also be seen as some manifold of the latent space, meaningful subspaces corresponding to the human-understandable attributes.